open-sauced/docs/docs/opensauced-packages/semantic-release.md

 Marketplace actions should default to the major tag and are essentially more stable as we have to curate every release.

-A more traditional approach, only thing really different here is a minor pull overhead and using set outputs instead of environment variables:
+A more traditional approach, the only thing really different here is a minor pull overhead and using set outputs instead of environment variables:

 ```yaml
 name: "Release"